John Carter (mouth artist)

-John Carter (31 July 1815 – 4 June 1850) was an English silk weaver and artist, who, after an accident left him paralysed from below the neck, learnt to draw, paint and write by holding the pencil, pen or brush in his mouth.
-His outstanding ability drew much public interest, with accounts of his life and favourable reviews of his work appearing in the press both at home, the United States and elsewhere.
+John Carter (31 July 1815 – 4 June 1850) was an English silk weaver and artist.
+After an accident left him paralysed from below the neck, he learnt to draw, paint, and write by holding the pencil, pen or brush in his mouth.
+His outstanding ability drew much public interest; with accounts of his life and favourable reviews of his work appearing in the press both at home in the United Kingdom, the United States and elsewhere.

 Life

 Carter, a silk-weaver by trade, was born of humble parents at Coggeshall, in the county of Essex, on 31 July 1815.
 He attended the local infants' school in Church Street in the town, followed by the Parish National School, then, at the age of 13, the local endowed school (founded by Sir Robert Hitcham in 1636), where he remained for two years.
 Although he had no obvious great talent as a boy, he admitted that "Whenever I had a pen or pencil in my hand, I was sure to be drawing in my books or on my slate, and at home about the walls of the house"; however this propensity was not developed any further and an artistic career was not considered.

 On leaving school, Carter was apprenticed to a silk-weaver named Charles Beckwith, and, after his marriage to Lucy (d.
 Nov.
 1841) in 1835, pursued the business on his own account.
 However, he fell into bad company and spent much of his time drinking in the local public house.